SilkeAllmannLab/snakemake_bsaseq/README.md

 # 4. Downstream analysis with QTLseqR

-An example variant table file and an example R script for QTL-seq analysis with [QTLseqr](https://github.com/bmansfeld/QTLseqr) is available in the `qtlseqr/` folder.
+An example variant table file called `rice.variants.tsv.gz` and an example R script for QTL-seq analysis with [QTLseqr](https://github.com/bmansfeld/QTLseqr) is available in the `qtlseqr/` folder.

 # 5. References 📖